nuts-foundation/nuts-documentation/pages/architecture/flows.rst

 An actor requests data from another system from the XIS it's working in.
 The XIS needs the identity of the actor before the request can be made.
 The Nuts node has convenience services for generating a QR-code which can be scanned by the IRMA app.
 The resulting signature/token can be used in the data call.
 This can be done by calling the correct :ref:`nuts-auth-api` call.
+Specification on the IRMA signatures can be found at :ref:`nuts-documentation-login-contracts`.

 Given the identity of the current user and the context of the current care organization, the Nuts node can be used to query available consent by calling the :ref:`nuts-consent-store-api`.
 This can be done with or without a patient context.
 The result will be a class of data that can be retrieved for custodians.
 The translation of class to resources is future work...